jku-win-dke/AISA-XMI-Mapper/README.md

 ## 4. RDFS/SHACL

 After the RDFS/SHACL mapped by a plugin is returned to the mapper, it is written to an RDF/XML file with the name of the model appended by "\_subset" in the output folder.

+In order to run the mapper, the main module "mapper.xq" must be executed using an XQuery processor, e.g. BaseX.